Pre-requisite: Git, GitHub

 git clone url custom_name

-When there is a situation when you forget to add some files to commit and want to undo any commit, it can be commit again using
+When there is a situation when you forget to add some files to commit and want to undo any commit, it can be committed again using –amend

 git commit --amend